AshHealy/Floyd/README.md

 - [X] Add floyd alive and floyd dead images
 - [X] floyd must be able to eat and get hungry
 - [X] floyd must be able to excercise
-- [ ] floyd must have at least 2 idle animations
 - [X] floyd must poop
 - [X] floyd must have a hunger level
 - [X] floyd must have a happiness level